Solar power in New Zealand: Grid-scale plants

 In July 2019 Refining NZ announced plans for a 26 MW solar farm at the Marsden Point Oil Refinery, but by May 2020 the project was on hold.
 In February 2020 Genesis Energy Limited announced plans for a 300 MW facility in the Waikato.'
 In September 2020 Hawke's Bay Airport announced plans for a 10 MW farm on unused airport land.
 In May 2020, the Ministry of Business, Innovation and Employment released a study that considered the economics of grid-scale solar and gave forecasts to 2060, showing that New Zealand has potential for gigawatts of grid-scale solar.

 In February 2021 Far North Solar Farm applied for resource consent for a 16 MW farm at Pukenui on the Aupouri Peninsula in Northland.
-In May 2021 Lodestone Energy announced plans for five solar farms in the upper North Island, capable of generating 400 GWh annually.
+The development subsequently stalled due to a lack of network capacity.